Visa & Mastercard Interchange Fees Merchant Class Action Update

 After the settlement is finally approved, merchants within the class will have to file their claims in order to receive a pro rata share of the net settlement fund.
 Note that, as of this writing, the claims filing deadline has not yet been determined.
 Epiq Class Action and Claims Solutions, Inc. has already been chosen as the class administrator.
 Procedures for filing a proof of claim and a claims register have not yet been established.

 As the settlement moves toward finality, additional important details will crystallize and become clear.
-Among other things, market participants such as alternative investors will explore whether participating merchants in the class wish to, or perhaps even need to, sell their right to payment of the settlement funds in exchange for immediate cash.
+Among other things, market participants such as alternative investors will likely explore whether participating merchants in the class wish to, or perhaps even need to, sell their right to payment of the settlement funds in exchange for immediate cash.

 Objections to the settlement must be filed with the court by July 23, 2019.
 A hearing on final approval of the settlement has been scheduled for November 7, 2019.